 Once the RepositoryClient is created, we use the getProjects() method to query the repository for a list of projects.
-Notice that when calling any of the RepositoryClient methods, a RepositoryClientException will be thrown if an error occurs.
+Notice that when calling any of the RepositoryClientException is thrown if an error occurs.

 The RepositoryClient has the following eleven methods.